-That night, stay at the Macdonald Randolph Hotel near Oxford College and within walking distance of the Eagle & Child pub.
+That night, stay at the Randolph Hotel near Oxford College and within walking distance of the Eagle & Child pub.
 This famous pub was a haunt of other literary giants like JRR Tolkein and CS Lewis!

 - Entrance to the Harry Potter Studio Tour is £39.

 - Catch the 09:34 train from London Euston to Watford Junction for £11.10 return.
 This journey takes ~20 minutes each way.

 - Aim for the 15:27 (3:27 pm) train from London Paddington to Oxford for £25.60 one-way.
 This journey takes ~100 minutes.

 - Search for train tickets using the National Rail website.

 - Entrance to Christ Church at Oxford is £7.

 - Rooms at the Macdonald Randolph House start from £175 per night.

 If you love early morning walks, start your day by catching an early train from Oxford northward.
 This is a day of travel, so be prepared for several hours of beautiful English countryside flashing past the window of the train.

 In short, you’ll catch a train from Oxford to Whitby by changing in Darlington and Middlesborough.
 From Whitby, you’ll catch a bus to Goathland, and arrive late in the evening.
 In total, you’ll spend about 8 hours in transit: catch up on social media, edit your Harry Potter photos, or read Half-Blood Prince for the twelfth time!